AdamKyle/flare/resources/info/tips/section-1.md

 Either way this is no good, and we need better gear.
 Right now, it doesn't matter what your class is, you have 1000 Gold.
 You can see this in the top section of the game window where it states your name, class and gold.

+Your whole goal in life in this game is to **Kill the enemy in one shot**.
+Faster kills, faster turn around time.

 So lets go shopping.
 Let's open the shop window - which will open in a new tab, here's where to find in the menu: